 - 1. Red or blue High Point Academy polo (short or long sleeve) - 2.
 Shirts must be tucked in at all times for Middle and High School students - 3.
-Plain front khaki or navy pants, skorts, or shorts (no cargo shorts, pants, or joggers) - 4.
-Brown or black belt if there are belt loops (may have initials or designs) for Middle and High School students - 5.
-Closed toe and closed heel shoes - 6.
-Plaid jumper or skort (must be at least fingertip length all the way around)
+Plain front khaki or navy pants, skorts, or shorts - 4.
+Closed toe and closed heel shoes - 5.
+Red and Navy Plaid jumper or skort (must be at least fingertip length all the way around)